Veily-AI/llm-guard/README.md

 Mappings are stored temporarily (default: 1h, max: 24h) then permanently deleted.

 **Do I need to configure anything?**
 No. Just provide your API key.
 The core URL is pre-configured.
+Encryption is optional.

+**Is encryption required?**
+No. Encryption is optional.
+If you don't provide a `privateKey`, prompts are sent in plain text over HTTPS.
+To enable encryption, add `privateKey` to your config - the SDK will automatically fetch your public key and key ID.

+**How do I get my private key?**
+When you provision a key pair in the Veily Dashboard (Settings > Transit Keys), you'll receive your private key once.
+Store it securely - it's only shown during provisioning.
+The SDK will automatically fetch your public key and key ID when needed.

 **Can I use this in production?**
 Yes.
-Fully tested (21 tests), type-safe, zero dependencies, OWASP compliant.
+Fully tested (28+ tests), type-safe, zero dependencies, OWASP compliant.

 ---